 TOP 10 RAILWAY JOURNEYS AROUND THE WORLD

 I love train travel and it is always my preferred method of transportation.
 You get on, sit back, relax and enjoy the scenery!
 I have been on some of the most amazing railway journeys around the world and still have quite a few on my bucket list.
 I also love sleeper trains though admit they are not always the most comfortable method of travelling!
-This list of top 10 railway journeys around the world includes some of the most luxurious trains but are also scenic shorter trips that can be more affordable for most travellers.
+This list of top 10 amazing train journeys around the world includes some of the most luxurious trains but are also scenic shorter trips that can be more affordable for most travellers.

 So what are the first 5 choices for the best 10 railway journeys around the world?

 To take the Ghan is at the top of my bucket list.
 This epic journey across Australia takes you 2979 kms from coast to coast (Adelaide to Darwin and vice versa) and across the red centre of this amazing continent.
 There are a number of options to take on Southern Railway’s Ghan train service including the epic Ghan Expedition which takes 4 days and 3 nights to cross the continent.
 Imagine that?
 Well yes I can and I cannot wait to take this train.

 The Ghan’s symbol is the camel and its name comes from the epic camel riders who blazed a trail into the red centre of Australia over 150 years ago.

 To find out more about The Ghan check out their website – I look forward to the day when I can write up my experience of taking this epic train.